ecmwf/climetlab/docs/contributing/sources.rst

-Data Sources
+Data sources
 ============

-A :ref:`data source <data-sources>` is a Python class that ...
+A :ref:`Data source <data-sources>` is a Python class that ...
 TODO